ErrorMaker/Recharger-Unlimited-Clicks/README.md

 </p>

 # 4+ Recharger
 Extension built to give more clicks to players.
-How to use it: First, thing you should do is paste the 3dlls in zip in the dependencies folder of tanji then install the exe in tanji modules.
-Second, open the extension then double click any use item, then click start or F4 for it to start.
+How to use it:
+1. Paste the 3 dlls in zip in the dependencies folder of tanji.
+2. Install the exe in tanji modules.
+3. Open the extension
+4. Double click any use item
+5. Then click start or F4 for it to start.

 If you need help using this extension please message me on discord Ahmed#8333